 [After much mindless and pompous bickering by Member A and Member B...]
+CH: Are you ready for the question?
 CH: The motion before you is whether or not to reconsider the vote on AB 123.

 All in favor of reconsidering the vote indicate by saying, 'Aye'.
 [Everyone says, 'Aye'.]
 All opposed to reconsidering the vote indicate by saying, 'No'.
 [Silence] The 'Ayes' have it.
 The motion to reconsider the vote is adopted.

-CH: Member B, you may debate the original motion in support of AB 123.

-B: Oh, no thanks.
+CH: Member B, you may debate the original motion in support of AB 123.B: Oh, no thanks.
 I have said enough.

+CH: Are you ready for the question?
 CH: The motion before you is "to support legislation AB 123."
 All in favor of the motion indicate by saying, 'Aye'.
-[Silence]

-All opposed to the motion indicate by saying, 'No'.
+[Silence] All opposed to the motion indicate by saying, 'No'.
 [Everyone says, 'No'.]
 The 'Noes' have it.
 The motion is defeated.
 The chair of the Legislative Committee will not draft a letter for the chair's signature.